dataluscorp/browser/testing/perfdocs/generated/talos.rst

 -  reporting: test time in ms (lower is better)

-This test measures the performance of the Firefox about:preferences page.
+This test measures the performance of the Datalus about:preferences page.
 This test is a little different than other pageload tests in that we are loading one page (about:preferences) but also testing the loading of that same page's subcategories/panels (i.e. about:preferences#home).